carlislerainey/git-for-political-science/README.md

+There are a couple of files here that might be interesting to you.
+First, [`git.md`](git.md) is the main document.
+It is an early version of a working guide to Git and GitHub for political scientists.
+The second is [`notes.md`](notes/notes.md), which is where I just store snippets of code that I plan to add (or consider adding) to the main document.

 [Zach Jones](http://zmjones.com/) prompted me to use Git/GitHub with his [article](http://zmjones.com/git/) in *The Political Methodologist*.
 I'm not a programmer, but I'm probably above the median in tech-savyness.
 Git/GitHub was hard for me to learn.
 I'm still a little unsure of myself.

 I had no trouble installing Git, setting up a GitHub account, initializing, adding, committing, and pushing.
 But I had (and still have) a lot of questions.
 Many of these question did not revolve around the software, but around best practices.